roytang/blog/content/posts/2007/05/future-sight-inaugural-ng-galleria-26-may-2007.md

 win% ratio vs control: 85%

 My play was a lot tighter this time, making fewer play mistakes.
-I love playing with a decklist that I put together myself, as it means I&#8217;m extremely familiar with the synergies involved.
+I love playing with a decklist that I put together myself, as it means I&'m extremely familiar with the synergies involved.
 My sideboard was pretty weak this time though, as I gave in to &#8220;the fear&#8221; and most of my board was dedicated hate against dragonstorm and narco-bridge combo decks.

-Still, I like the deck, it&#8217;s fun, and it can occasionally come back from 18-to-1 life deficits to win the game in one turn.
-I&#8217;ll probably play this before regionals, but my work sched will probably prevent me from playing it in any other Saturday events until then.
+Still, I like the deck, it&'s fun, and it can occasionally come back from 18-to-1 life deficits to win the game in one turn.
+I&'ll probably play this before regionals, but my work sched will probably prevent me from playing it in any other Saturday events until then.

  [1]: #